-Carys White, a Radiographer from Kent, gave birth to her first child, Harriett, on 23rd October 2013 after a healthy pregnancy.
-But a murmur was detected at Harriett’s 8 week check.
+Carys White, a radiographer from Kent, gave birth to her first child, Harriett, on 23rd October 2013 after a healthy pregnancy.
+But a murmur was detected at Harriett’s eight week check.
 Here is their story.

 Everything seemed fine – she immediately fed for an hour and passed all her checks with flying colours.
 Feeding became more of a problem when we were in the postnatal ward.
 She was entirely disinterested, and it was almost 6 hours after her first feed when I finally managed to get her to take 1ml of expressed colostrum.
 We got amazing support from the team in the ward but Harriett was either not interested in feeding or, if we did manage to get her to eat anything (formula or expressed breastmilk), she would vomit it back up.

 The paediatric consultant checked her over very thoroughly but, aside from the feeding, she was presenting as entirely normal and we were discharged after a couple of days.
 At home we continued to persevere, expressing and trying to feed her every 2 hours.
 It seemed to work as she returned to her birthweight by the 10-day health check and we began to relax.

 By two weeks old, Harriett had stopped gaining weight and continued to vomit after feeding.
 We tried every trick in the book to try and get her to feed and keep it down.
 Initially, the vomiting was diagnosed as reflux but, with my background and experience as a radiographer, I had my doubts.
 The worry returned.
 I was reassured by the GP that it was most likely to be a feeding problem rather than anything sinister and we were referred to the local feeding clinic.

 Days turned into weeks and by the time Harriett was due to have her 8 weeks check and immunisations, I was very concerned.